Taxes

 Tax Planning Example of a Donor-Advised Fund

 For this tax planning example, imagine Sam and Samantha are charitably inclined.
 It just so happens that Samantha will be getting sizable severance payout of $135,000 and is retiring.
-Sam and Samantha’s income will be much lower in the future when Samantha retires.
+Sam and Samantha’s income will be lower in the future when Samantha retires.
 To offset the taxes due on the large severance payout, they’d like to get a sizable charitable deduction this year.

 Like our tax planning example with QCDs, let’s say Sam and Samantha typically give $12,600 per year in charitable donations.
 Normally, that would result in them taking the standard deduction and receiving no tax benefit for their charity.